FILING YOUR PATENT APPLICATION

 It is a good idea to see a patent attorney as soon as your idea has reached the point that you can describe it in both structural and functional terms.
 This doesn't mean that every cog and lever has to be precisely drawn in scale on engineering drafting paper.
 Hardly.
 What this means is that you can reasonably well describe the concept in terms of how it's put together and how it works.
 It is very rare indeed for the drawings in a patent application to show anything resembling a finished commercial version of a product.
 So, don't be intimidated that a patent attorney is going to throw you out because your idea is crudely drawn and described in "chicken scratch".

 In terms of fees many patent attorneys prefer to charge on an hourly basis.
 However, in this billing scheme you can't tell what your final charge will be because when your billed in this manner the patent attorney will charge you for everything (ie., every call, every letter, every conference, etc.) and as a result your final cost could be sky-high.
-Further, just because a patent attorney charges $95.00 an hour doesn't mean you'll save money over an attorney charging $250.00 an hour because the number of hours is a variable.
+Further, just because a patent attorney charges $125.00 an hour doesn't mean you'll save money over an attorney charging $350.00 an hour because the number of hours is a variable.
 In most cases, an attorney should be asked to study an inventor's disclosure and then render a firm quotation for the entire job.
-This saves detailed accounting for every call, letter, meeting, etc., and, more importantly, gives the inventor the piece of mind to know that any question he/she has will be gladly discussed without any charge.
+This saves detailed accounting for every call, letter, meeting, etc., and, more importantly, gives the inventor the piece of mind to know that any question he/she has will be gladly discussed without additional charge.

 C. Filing a Regular Utility Patent Application